-The good news for anyone residing in New York is that Mallett just opened a brand-new salon in SoHo’s multi-brand boutique The Webster.
+The good news for anyone residing in New York is that Mallett has a salon in SoHo’s multi-brand boutique The Webster.
 The space is on the top level and instantly transports you to Paris with its airy, light-filled rooms and high ceilings (not to mention the French-speaking, well-dressed staff, all of whom Mallett brought over from his Parisian salons).
 The 1600-square-foot salon was designed by renowned French architect Charles Zana and feels at once luxe and homey.
-It was here that I experienced something Mallett calls the Tokyo Treatment, which is the reason for my newly developed habit of touching my hair 24/7.
-I was told Mallett’s mysteriously named treatment helped a friend who had recently gone platinum feel like her hair was actually healthy again, and so I went in with high expectations.
+It was here that I experienced something Mallett calls the Tokio treatment, which is the reason for my newly developed habit of touching my hair 24/7.
+I was told Mallett’s mysteriously named treatment helped a friend who had recently gone platinum feel like her hair was actually healthy again, so I went in with high expectations.

 After he had finished smacking the treatment into my hair, he left me for a few minutes and then came back and covered my strands with a balloon-looking hair wrap.
 The wrap expanded over the next few minutes, puffing out with warm steam.
 I snapped some selfies, obviously.
 Then, the treatment was finished.
 The whole thing took 30 minutes from start to finish.
 Mallett himself blow-dried my hair, and halfway through, I couldn’t help myself.
 I quickly ran my fingers through my hair, then did it again and again.
 Somehow, my dry, overdyed strands had transformed into baby hair.
 Well, not quite newborn hair, but maybe toddler or pre-teen hair.